A Christmas Story (1983)

 Schwartz: Well I double-DOG-dare ya!

-Ralphie as Adult: [narrating] NOW it was serious.
+Ralphie as an Adult: [narrating] NOW it was serious.
 A double-dog-dare.
 What else was there but a "triple dare you"?
 And then, the coup de grace of all dares, the sinister triple-dog-dare.

 Schwartz: I TRIPLE-dog-dare ya!